vespa-engine/blog/_posts/product-updates/2020-02-28-vespa-product-updates-february-2020.md

 see the [client](https://github.com/vespa-engine/vespa/tree/master/client) module for details.

-#### Hadoop integration
-Vespa is integrated with [Hadoop](https://docs.vespa.ai/en/feed-using-hadoop-pig-oozie.html) and it is easy to feed from a grid.
-The grid integration now also supports conditional writes, see [#12081](https://github.com/vespa-engine/vespa/pull/12081).

 ___
 About Vespa: Largely developed by Yahoo engineers, [Vespa](https://github.com/vespa-engine/vespa) is an open source big data processing and serving engine.